captainhomeservices/firstdraftrepository/src/content/blog/The Benefits of Manual Aquatic Weed Removal_ A Sustainable Approach.md

 ## The Process of Manual Aquatic Weed Removal

 Effective manual aquatic weed removal requires skill, experience, and the right tools.
-At Captain Home Services, our process is designed for efficiency and thoroughness:
+At Captain Home Services, our process is designed for efficiency and thoroughness.
+[Discover our complete permitting and compliance process](/permitting) that ensures every job is done legally and responsibly:

 ### Specialized Tools and Techniques